City-Bureau/field-guide/site/content/frequently-asked-questions/_index.md

 >
 > Opening the link from a desktop or laptop computer should also fix this issue.

+## I JUST APPLIED FOR AN ASSIGNMENT.
+WHEN WILL I KNOW IF I WAS SELECTED?

+> **Answer:**
+>
+> We typically post assignments for the following week on Tuesday afternoon and assign roles on Friday morning so you have the weekend to prepare.
+If you are not selected you can apply to the waitlist in the event that a role opens up.
+This doesn't happen often but if it does you'll have shorter notice, likely 12-48 hours before the meeting.

 ## HOW CAN I PREPARE FOR MY ASSIGNMENT?